Coiot/cbr-main/src/albums/episode54.md

 - scene_number: 135
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season1-episode54-scene135.jpg
   narration: "<p>God dang it!
 Do something!
 Anything!
-Please?!Alright, for those people gazing at the scrollbar, it’s about time I come clean.
+Please?!
+Alright, for those people gazing at the scrollbar, it’s about time I come clean.
 This game, at turn 1500, is over and the Moors have been declared the victors.</p>"
 - scene_number: 136
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season1-episode54-scene136.jpg
   narration: "<p>This was a tough decision, but one that I, along with the entire Blue Cassette team agree on...
 At this point, turn times are over three hours per turn with little to nothing happening.
 No units being built, amassing gold and science for no reason, absolute devastation and a very confused AI.
 It’s clear this game is over, and that the Moors are the winners.
 The alternatives of waiting it out, or moving to a smaller map would only delay the inevitable and stall our production line.
 Speaking of the future...We’re opting to take this ending and move on to greener pastures.
 As I’ve been recording, the team has been reprogramming civilizations, optimizing game assets and perfecting the ultimate Royale.
 We’re really excited to move on to a thrilling new game (test runs have been looking promising) and brand-new futures!
 Season 2 of Civilization Battle Royale X is coming soon!From the entire development team to the all of Blue Cassette, thank you for tuning in to Season 1!
 I thank Jay and Robert for proofreading the previous part and helping me outright write this part.
 I wouldn’t make it without you guys, all of you.
-Thanks.See you soon! - Lunar</p>"
+Thanks.
+See you soon! - Lunar</p>"
 ---